Greengage-project/backend-logging/README.md

 #### 2. Definition of a data structure.

 The data sent to the registration service needs to contain the information relevant to the application.
-In the case of Servicepedia, for example, a data log could contain the following information when a user creates a new annotation.
+In the case of Servicepedia, for example, a data log could contain the following information when a user creates a new asset.

 ```
-log({'id':description['id'],
-     'title':description['title'],
-     'description':description['description']})
+await log({
+    **{
+    "model": "ASSET",
+    "action": "CREATE",
+    "crud": False,
+    "coproductionprocess_id": asset.task.objective.phase.coproductionprocess_id,
+    "phase_id": asset.task.objective.phase_id,
+    "objective_id": asset.task.objective_id,
+    "task_id": asset.task_id,
+    "asset_id": asset.id,
+},
+**specific_log_data
+})
 ```

 The above line of code takes the data from a description and creates a dictionary including (id,title and description).
 It also calls the log() function that was defined to send log messages.

 The implementation of the sending functions could include a series of additional data such as user_id or any other relevant data.
 This process could be included before sending the message in the log() function as is done in the servicepedia case.